stevenhalverson/find_directory_size/README.md

 Roadmap for improvements (in order of importance):

 -Display folder sizes in GBs, rathe than just bytes.
-Possibly multiple options? (by byte, bit, MG, GB)
+Possibly multiple options? (by byte, bit, MB, GB)

 -Sort by folder size